Reading Time: 7 minutes

 You will need an order from the Probate Court if you received the car as part of an inheritance.
 Although in some states you might only need an affidavit from the RMV.
 Again, check your state’s laws to see which one will work for you.

-When a car is owned jointly by a married couple and one of the owners passes away and the other would like to gift it, the surviving individual can, in many cases, transfer the title without the death certificate.
+A car that is owned jointly by a married couple can be gifted when one of the owners passes away.
+The surviving individual can, in many cases, transfer the title without the death certificate.
 A copy of the death certificate may need to accompany the title.

 How does insurance on a gifted car work?